Be doers of the word

 Veritas liberabit vos

 All houses of God across this country have been closed for nearly two months.
 The doors of the beautiful, ancient churches and cathedrals of England are locked and bolted, closed to quiet contemplation and individual prayer as well as to organised forms of worship.
-As a novice bell ringer, a lover of gothic cathedrals and an enthusiast for bucolic church-hopping wanders, this irks me considerably.
+As a novice bell ringer, a lover of gothic cathedrals and an enthusiast for bucolic church-crawls, this irks me considerably.
 Although Christian culture in the UK is conspicuously on its last legs, there is something especially symbolic about this latest silencing of our spiritual heritage.

 Under normal circumstances, I would not post petitions here, but ‘normal’ has now retreated so far from these shores that I can barely see it anymore.
 The wording of an appeal against the covid restrictions started by Archbishop Carlo Maria Viganò struck a chord.
 Here is a short excerpt: